 Today the construction industry is still in a state of transition from traditional paper plans to embrace more and more digital technology.
 In many cases, however, it is still necessary to combine traditional data sources like PDF plan sets with digital CAD (computer-aided design) data and more recently reality capture point clouds taken from the land or the sky which produce very large digital data sets.

 How open standards can help?

-Open Standard help progress information from one stage of the process to the next.
+Open Standards help progress information from one stage of the process to the next.
 From conceptual design to approval, estimating and bidding, construction and finally to handover.
-Open standards also help communicate information within one stage between different parties that often need to work together that have different requirement, for instance, the needs of different specialty trades like utility contractors versus paving or earthmoving contractors, or plumbers versus carpenters.
+Open standards also help communicate information within one stage between different parties that often need to work together that have different requirements, for instance, the needs of different specialty trades like utility contractors versus paving or earthmoving contractors, or plumbers versus carpenters.

 At AGTEK, the company focuses on consuming data from as many different data sources as possible to create a melting pot of information to consolidate information in order to make the best decisions possible.
 We then aim to make the data available to those who need it in a format that makes sense.
 This includes making it available in the field, on mobile apps, and in the office in ways it can be consumed by many to make better decisions not just those using expert systems.

 This data sharing starts with gathering information for competitive bidding, once the job has been awarded the next step is providing data for machine control systems, of which each manufacturer has its own formats and standards for data, and the progress of construction is tracked once you break ground.